I went to a succulents gardening workshop the other day 🌱

 4) Upkeep even after you’re done.

-You have to leave them out of direct sunlight, water the soil (but not pour it over the leaves because they’ll get soggy), let enough aeration happen with the soil, monitor how hydrated these guys are by lifting them up and telling by the weight (what am I, a butcher)…
+You have to leave them out of direct sunlight, water the soil (but not pour it over the leaves because they’ll get soggy), let enough aeration happen with the soil, remove withering leaves so they don’t take nutrients for other leaves, monitor how hydrated these guys are by lifting them up and feeling the weight (what am I, a butcher)…

 The instructor said that succulents are actually harder to care for indoors than other plants (because succulents thrive outdoors).